TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

 ##  Requirements-documentation

-Each student that wants to take the course and defend their application in-front of a trainer must write a brief documentation of their application.
+Each student who wants to take the course and defend their application must write brief documentation of their application.

 The documentation must include:

-- 1-3 paragraphs with the idea of the application
+- 1-3 paragraphs with the application concept
-- 5-8 bullets of the functionality
+- 5-8 point of the functionality
-- Optionally, include images with sample UI of the application
+- Images with sample UI of the application (optional)

 Write your documentation in **Markdown** and commit it as **README.md** of your repository